hatellezp/Key_detection/README.md

 No installation needed.
 Clone the repository and enjoy.

+## Setup

+Default settings are provided in _default_settings.json_.
+If you want to change
+anything:
+* change model loaded
+* provide a different training set
+* provide a different validation set

+then create your own settings file _settings.json_, don't overwrite defaults **(please)**.

+parameters in _default_settings.json_:
+* model_name: a name of an implemented model, valid models are in 'models/names.csv'
+* annotation: contains the trained data
+* classes: classes you which to train the model to
+* anchors: contains how many anchors and representative class value for each class
+* weigths: some pretrained weights to not do the work from the beginning
+* configuration: .cfg file to build your specified model
+* logs: directory to save logs if you want to
+* for the freezed phase:
+	* initial_epoch1: the name describes it
+	* epoch1: same
+	* batch_size1: guess it
+* for the unfreezed phase you have the same parameters with number 2 as suffix
+* training: defines type of training done with _train.py_:
+	* 1: only freezed
+	* 2: only unfreezed
+	* 3: whole
+* path_to_keys: name says it all
+* path_to_background : ...
+* now same parameters as training phases with 'fast_' as prefix for the _fast_train.py_ file

 ## Usage

 Several models can be implemented.
 For the moment we use only